One of my most frequently asked questions in a podcast interview or Q&A session is always some measured form of this:

 (But alas, you never do know).

 p.s.
 These are a series of small steps that will (hopefully) provide one giant leap to greater things.
 Not for mankind, but for me, and perhaps for you, which will always be good enough in my book.
-More here.
+More here, or grab your small steps planner right here.